hongjsk/kf94maskmap/README-en.md

 ibmcloud login
 ```

-Note.
-If you are federation account, you should add `--sso` option to get the onetime password token from your web browser.
+**Note.** If you are federation account, you should add `--sso` option to get the one-time password token from your web browser.

 ``` bash
 ibmcloud login --sso